medined/perl-5-by-example/perl_5_by_example/literals.md

 You can see that with single-quoted literals, even the line breaks in your source code are part of the string.

-<H3><A name="Example: Double-Quoted Strings">Example: Double-Quoted
+### Example: Double-Quoted Strings

-Strings</A></H3>Double-quoted strings start out simple, then become a bit more involved than single-quoted strings.
-With double-quoted strings, you can use the backslash to add some special characters to your string.Chapter 3, "<A href="ch03.htm">Variables</A>" , will talk about how double-quoted strings and variables interact.
+Double-quoted strings start out simple, then become a bit more involved than single-quoted strings.
+With double-quoted strings, you can use the backslash to add some special characters to your string. [](./variables.md) will talk about how double-quoted strings and variables interact.

 <TABLE cellSpacing=0 cellPadding=0 border=0>
   <TBODY>
   <TR>
     <TD bgColor=black><FONT color=lightcyan size=4><B>Note</B></FONT></TD></TR>
   <TR>
-    <TD bgColor=lightcyan>Variables</I> - which are described in Chapter 3,"<A
-      href="ch03.htm">Variables</A>" - are simply
+    <TD bgColor=lightcyan>Variables</I> - which are described in [](./variables.md) - are simply
       locations in the computer's memory where Perl holds the various data types.
 They're called variables because the content of the memory can change as needed. </TD></TR></TBODY></TABLE>